-(ii) M is the quotient of an f.g. free R-module $R^n$ by some f.g. submodule N. A module M satisfying these equivalent conditions is said to be finitely presented.
+(ii) M is the quotient of a finitely generated free R-module by a finitely generated submodule.

+A module M satisfying these equivalent conditions is said to be finitely presented.

-Proof.
-That (i) implies (ii) is immediate.
+PROOF. (i) \implies (ii) is immediate.
 Conversely, let $M = R^n/N$ where N is finitely generated.
 Then there exists a surjection $R^m \to N$ and thus the sequence is exact.